vknowable/validator-resources/monitoring_cosmos.md

 **Note:** This policy is actively being developed on the testnet, and has not yet been implemented on mainnet.

 Objectives:
-1. Jail prevention
+#### 1. Jail prevention
-We must prevent our validator from being jailed, which happens due to excessive downtime.
+We must prevent our validator from being jailed, which happens due a failure to sign blocks.
+[Agoric parameters](https://bigdipper.live/agoric/params) are set to a window of 5,000 blocks, and at 6s per block, that's 8hr 20min of being offline before being jailed.
+We won't be slashed, but we won't be earning and it damages our reputation.
+How can we prevent this?

+- track missed pre-commit events
+    - **track** 15 missed blocks; **soft alert** 50 missed blocks (5 minutes); strong alert

-2. Rank sustainability
+#### 2. Rank sustainability
 We must ensure that our validator stays above Rank 101 by stake